 Cannondale began in 1971 under Joe Montgomery, manufacturing the industry’s first bicycle trailers in a loft above a pickle factory.
 Touring frames followed in 1983 and road racing and mountain bikes in 1984, all featuring hand-crafted, oversized aluminum tubes.
-In fact Cannondale was the first company to mass produce aluminium frames and were considered pioneers in this kind of technology.
+In fact, Cannondale was the first company to mass-produce aluminum frames and was considered one of the pioneers in this kind of technology.
 The bikes were both lighter and more flex-resistant than others at the time.

-Later they developed carbon fiber composite frames, introduced a clothing apparel line and even tried a move into motor sports.
-However this was never cost effective and in 2003, facing bankruptcy, they sold off the division.
+Later they developed carbon fiber composite frames, introduced a clothing apparel line, and even tried a move into motorsports.
+However this never proved to be profitable and in 2003, facing bankruptcy, they sold off the division.

-The company is head-quartered in Bethel, Connecticut USA with aluminium manufacturing in Bedford, Pennsylvania and carbon fiber frames produced in China, although all manufacturing will move to Taiwan by 2011.
-Cannondale has subsidiaries in Holland, Switzerland, Japan and Australia.
-They sell more than 80 models in over 70 countries.
+The company is headquartered in Wilton, Connecticut, USA, but all manufacturing is done in Asia, specifically Taiwan.
+Cannondale has subsidiaries in Holland, Switzerland, Japan, and Australia.
+They sell more than 100 models in over 70 countries.

-Apparently some of their product ideas come from sponsored athletes who have won stages at the Tour de France and Giro Italia and various world championships.
+Apparently, some of their product ideas come from sponsored athletes who have won stages at the Tour de France and Giro Italia and various world championships.
 These refinements are then used on competition-oriented bikes but also lightweight recreational bikes.
-Cannondale also produces an electric bicycle using a quick-charging and rechargeable battery.
+Cannondale also produces numerous e-bikes in various categories.

-While Cannondale is considered one of the leading manufacturers of high-end bicycles, don’t discount their range of recreation and urban bikes.
-There are tandems, touring, comfort and adventure bikes for all kinds of riders.
-They also have a range of competition, active and recreation bikes for women that have been designed to better fit the female physique.
+While Cannondale is considered to be one of the leading manufacturers of high-end bicycles, don’t discount their range of recreational and urban bikes.
+There are tandems, touring, comfort, and adventure bikes for all kinds of riders.
+They also have a range of women-specific bikes in all categories that have been designed to better fit the female physique.

 - Standard Frames: Yes